oshwa/2025.oshwa.org/src/sponsor.md

 - You will be able to add one (1) item in the physical goodie bag.\*\*
 - You will be able to add one (1) item in the digital goodie bag.\*\*
 - An opportunity to have a demo table during the summit.
+* A branded discount code for sponsors to use with your communities.

 **Fanatic: $5,000 USD**